LissaGreense/water-movie-melon/README.md

   nights.
 - **Account Statistics**: Keep track of your movie-night stats!
 Check out how many movie nights you've hosted, how many you've watched and many more!
+- **Automated Movie Selection**: The system automatically selects movies for upcoming movie nights using a built-in cron job that runs every minute.

 ## Project structure